remix-run/remix/docs/tutorials/jokes.md

 </details>

-You should be presented with that when you go to [`/jokes`](http://localhost:3000/jokes).
+You should be presented with that component when you go to [`/jokes`](http://localhost:3000/jokes).
 Now, in that `<Outlet />` we want to render out some random jokes in the "index route".

 💿 Create a route at `app/routes/jokes/index.tsx`